-- Prevent your dog from chewing on grass and plants.
+- Prevent your dog from chewing on grass, plants and sticks.

 - Keep objects that may become foreign bodies out of reach of your dog.
 Some dogs will be happy to eat anything they find on the floor.
 Get to know your dog’s habits and proceed accordingly.